amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 66.md

 #### The Crystal Canopy
 The Crystal Canopy is a spot in Lolth's Grove where a small beam of sunlight has cracked through the Canopy and is reflected off of silver pools of liquid and the reflective leaves of trees that are growing here.

-The ward can be deactivated by blocking the sunlight, but there is a Drow Favored Consort here named
+The ward can be deactivated by blocking the sunlight, but as the party is exploring the pool, a Drow Favored Consort casts a darkness spell over the hole in the canopy making the entire area full darkness.
+The consort then attacks from 120 feet away with arcane eruption attacks.

+If the silvery pools are illuminated and are fallen into, the creature take 4d10 radiant damage.
+### Oath Tree